Speakeasy-2020/301-speakeasy/README.md

 **9:30pm:** We went down the rabbit hole trying to get our menu data to be user-specific.
 We weren’t able to figure it out tonight but Brett will put in work before tomorrow to get it working.

+### Day 8 // 2020.02.26

+**6:30pm:** Checking in to start.
+Menu data is passing with user data attached.
+Guest list data is passing as well.
+We need to get the event data figured out tonight in order to hit MVP.
+Edit: we got it!

+**6:45pm:** We are all here.
+Getting Kai’s CSS updates merged to master.
+Also getting the site deployed to Heroku.

+**7:15pm:** Site is deployed on Heroku.
+Now we are going to fix some minor issues.
+Clean up the code a bit.
+SMACCS the CSS.
+Build out a nicer error page.

+**8:00pm:** Error page is working.
+We cleaned up server.js formatting a bit.
+Now trying to reorganize our functions.

+**8:30pm:** In refactoring, we discovered that our delete drink function is not working correctly.
+Looking to fix.

+**8:45pm:** Finally fixed the delete drink function.
+Committing.
+Going to probably call it a night now.
+Too many ups and downs tonight.

+### Day 9 // 2020.02.27

+**6:30pm:** Today we are going to get final touches in.
+Maybe a little CSS leftover.
+Flesh out the ReadMe.
+And then work on our presentation PowerPoint.
+The goal is to have everything wrapped up so we can all leave early and get some sleep tonight!

+**7:30pm:** PowerPoint is looking good.
+ReadMe is almost all polished up.
+We will finish these up and rehearse our presentation a bit before heading home early.
+A job well done!

 ## Credit